Meson properties and symmetry emergence based on the deep neural network: Introduction

-Currently the deep neural networks have also become a powerful paradigm for solving complex problem in high energy physics\,\cite{Krenn2022,Radovic2018,Guest2018,Carleo2019,ZhouK2023}.
-Its core capability lies in extracting physical information from high-dimensional complex experimental data, which applies in particle track reconstruction\,\cite{ExaTrkX2020}, jets classification\,\cite{Lonnblad1990,Bols2020,Komiske2019}, the search for new physics\,\cite{Roe2005,Baldi2016}, and mass spectra of atomic nuclei\,\cite{Mumpower2022,HeW2023}, etc. Encouraged by these advances, several recent researches have also begun to directly focus on meson width topic.
+Currently the deep neural networks have also become a powerful paradigm for solving complex problems in high energy physics\,\cite{Krenn2022,Radovic2018,Guest2018,Carleo2019,ZhouK2023,Ma:2023pts}.
+Its core capability lies in extracting physical information from high-dimensional complex experimental data, which is applied in particle track reconstruction\,\cite{ExaTrkX2020}, jets classification\,\cite{Lonnblad1990,Bols2020,Komiske2019}, the search for new physics\,\cite{Roe2005,Baldi2016}, and mass spectra of atomic nuclei\,and hadrons\,\cite{Mumpower2022,HeW2023,zhang:2025mlu,Zhang:2022gmo}, etc. Other data-driven paradigms have also shown great potential.
+The symbolic regression has been applied to explicitly determine the global behavior of the QCD strong coupling constant\,\cite{Wang2024CPL}, and physics-informed neural networks have been employed to analyze chromoelectric flux tubes\,\cite{Kou2025PRD}.
+These works, together with deep learning approaches for hadron spectroscopy, illustrate that machine learning is becoming a versatile tool for addressing diverse problems in strong interaction physics.

+Encouraged by these advances, several recent researches have also begun to directly focus on meson width topic.
 A deep neural network (DNN) model has been developed to predict mass and width of meson states\,\cite{Malekhosseini2024}; another work compared the performance of various machine learning algorithms on this problem\,\cite{Akan2024}.
-These studies have validated the feasibility of data-driven approaches on this issue, but they also face several core challenges that constrain their development, for example, the performance of deep learning models is highly dependent on accurate hadron encoding and large-scale datasets, while the experimental hadron data is relatively sparse and also exists a large number of degeneracy.
+These studies have validated the feasibility of data-driven approaches on this issue, but they also face several core challenges that constrain their development, for example, the performance of deep learning models is highly dependent on accurate hadron encoding and large-scale datasets, while the experimental hadron data is relatively sparse and there also exists a large number of degeneracy.
 This work aims to systematically explore a data enhancement strategy based on physical principles, and examine whether a deep neural network model trained in this way can successfully predict the meson widths and further reveal the underlying physical symmetries behind the data.
 To this end, we have developed a deep learning framework that starts with a systematic feature engineering approach to address meson encoding.
 The framework adopts the Feature Tokenizer Transformer\,(FT-Transformer) architecture\,\cite{Gorishniy2021} as the core model and enhances the data by the Gaussian Monte-Carlo method to effectively train the model and improve its robustness.

 The trained model demonstrates strong predictive ability within a huge range spanning nearly 17 orders of magnitude, from about $10^{-14}$\,MeV to about 625 MeV.
 The relative error on an unprecedented conventional meson test set reaches the level of one percent, demonstrating excellent generalization performance.
 And we further verified the physical consistency of the model.
 Our research shows that this data-driven model can successfully reproduce the fundamental symmetry in particle physics without any prior physical constraints.
 The predicted results not only strictly follow the charge conjugation symmetry, but also quantitatively reflect the approximate isospin symmetry for meson widths.